Jianqoq/Hpt/hpt/README.md

 # Cargo Features
 - `cuda`: enable cuda support
-- `bound_check`: enable bound check, this is experiment and will reduce performance.
+- `bound_check`: enable bound check, this is experimental and will reduce performance.
 - `normal_promote`: auto type promote.
 There may be more type promote feature in the future.

 # Get Start